Pesteves2002/cv/main.typ

 )

 #resume-item[
-  Designed and implemented a 3D version of Conway’s Game of Life in serial, parallel, and distributed environments, achieving linear scalability across cores and nodes.
+  - Implemented a 3D Conway’s Game of Life in parallel and distributed environments, achieving linear scalability.

-  Leveraged OpenMP, OpenMPI, and SLURM to optimize performance, automate distributed execution, and validate scaling efficiency on multi-machine clusters.
+  - Optimized performance and automated execution with OpenMP, OpenMPI, and SLURM on multi-machine clusters.
 ]

 #resume-entry(